subarna-banerjee/subarna-banerjee.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a [postdoc](https://uni-goettingen.de/de/699556.html) at the the Faculty of Business and Economics, University of Göttingen.
 I completed my PhD at the Shiv Nadar Institution of Eminence.
 I have also been a non-residential fellow at NCAER's National Data Innovation Centre (NDIC).
 I hold a BSc.
 Economics (Hons) from Presidency University, Kolkata, and an MSc.
 Economics from Shiv Nadar Institution of Eminence.
-I will be in the job market from fall, 2025.
+I am in the job market.

 My research interests lie at the intersection of education, gender, and political economy.
 I have a keen interest in contributing to empirical evidence that can inform policy interventions that address the complex interactions between educational and political systems and the welfare outcomes of marginalized groups.